Skip Maine state header navigation

 Do members of the public have a right to speak at public meetings under the Freedom of Access Act?

-Is the public body or agency required to keep running minutes or a record of a public proceeding?
+Is a public body or agency required to make a record of a public proceeding?

 Is the agency or body required to make the record or minutes of a public proceeding available to the public?